 During your adventures in parenthood, you’ll come across a wide-range of typical baby and toddler moments that can basically come down to one thing: self-control or (most times) the lack of it.
 First off, when talking about self-control we’re referring to the ability to inhibit strong impulses (like running off or biting a friend).
 On the other hand, self-regulation is all about reducing the frequency and the intensity of those strong impulses by proper management (for instance the ability to resist sweets).
 In a way, self-regulation is what makes self-control possible.
 So, what can we do to teach our little ones these very important set of skills?

-Behind self-control and self-regulation, a huge amount of thinking skills are playing their part in helping your little one decide exactly on which impulses to act on.
-So even if your child does not follow rules by now (he or she will probably get around to it when he or she hits the 3-year mark), expectations need to be set from an early age.
-Your baby is constantly learning from your cues so be sure to set a clear, rational example early on!
+Behind self-control and self-regulation, a huge amount of cognitive skills are playing their part in helping your little one decide exactly on which impulses to act on.
+So, even if your child does not follow rules by now (he will probably get around to it when he hits the 3-year mark), expectations need to be set from an early age.
+Your baby is constantly learning from your cues, so be sure to set a clear, rational example early on!

 - Want to learn more?
 Visit this links for more information: